 Input:

-(IP-IMP NP-SBJNote that only the matched node, *speaker+hearer*, is removed, to leave NP-SBJ with no child.
+Note that only the matched node, *, is removed, to leave NP-LGS with no child.

 for each <name_i>, prunes out the named node.
 Pruning differs from deletion in that if pruning a node causes its parent to have no children, then the parent is in turn pruned too.

-The following script has the same pattern as seen with Example 3, but differs in terms of the action being prune.
+Program 4 has the same pattern as seen with Program 3, but differs in terms of the action being prune.

 Input: